kubewarden/docs/src/psp-migration.md

 ```

-To replace the PSP configuration to block privileged containers it's necessary to deploy the pod-privileged policy.
-This policy does not require any settings, once running, it will block pod privileged pods.
+To replace the PSP configuration that blocks privileged containers, it's necessary to deploy the [pod-privileged policy](https://github.com/kubewarden/pod-privileged-policy).
+This policy does not require any settings.
+Once running, it will block privileged pods.

 ```console
 $ kubectl apply -f - <<EOF